 For a path ring $RE$, on the other hand, the rank condition is always inherited from the coefficient ring $R$, regardless of the structure of the graph $E$ (see Proposition 3.1).

-For Leavitt path rings, we need a different hypothesis regarding the set $X\subseteq E^0$, namely, that it is the smallest hereditary and saturated set of vertices containing all the vertices of all the cycles.
+Theorem 4 below describes the graphs $E$ that give rise to Leavitt path rings $L_R(E)$ that satisfy the strong rank condition if the coefficient ring $R$ does.
+These graphs are characterized by conditions closely resembling the two in Theorem 1(iii).
+The only difference is that the set $X$ must be taken to be larger: it is now the smallest hereditary and saturated set of vertices containing all the vertices of all the cycles.
 By \emph{saturated}, we mean that, for any regular vertex $v$, if $r\left (s^{-1}\left (v\right )\right )\subseteq X$, then $v\in X$.
 Here $r$ and $s$ represent the range and source functions, respectively, from the set of edges $E^1$ to $E^0$.
 Moreover, a vertex $v$ is \emph{regular} if $0<|s^{-1}(v)|<\aleph_0$.

 \begin{thm4} Let $R$ be a ring and E a directed graph with finitely many vertices.
 Let $X$ be the smallest hereditary and saturated subset of $E^0$ containing all the vertices of all the cycles of $E$.
 Then the statements (i), (ii), and (iii) below are equivalent. \begin{enumerate*} \item $L_R(E)$ satisfies the strong rank condition. \item $R$ satisfies the strong rank condition, and there is no right $L_R(E)$-module monomorphism $L_R(E)\oplus L_R(E)\to L_R(E)$. \item $R$ satisfies the strong rank condition, and at least one of the statements (1) or (2) holds: \begin{enumeratenum} \item $X\neq E^0$; \item $E$ contains an exclusive maximal cycle. \end{enumeratenum} \end{enumerate*} \end{thm4}